Mars Reconnaissance Orbiter: Timeline

 Another computer anomaly occurred on March 9, 2014, when the MRO put itself into safe mode after an unscheduled swap from one computer to another.
 The MRO resumed normal science operations four days later.
-This occurred again in April 11, 2015, after which the MRO returned to full operational capabilities a week later.
+This occurred again on April 11, 2015, after which the MRO returned to full operational capabilities a week later.

-NASA reported that the Mars Reconnaissance Orbiter, as well as the Mars Odyssey Orbiter and MAVEN orbiter had a chance to study the Comet Siding Spring flyby on October 19, 2014.
-To minimize risk of damage from the material shed by the comet, the MRO made orbital adjustments on July 2, 2014 and August 27, 2014.
+NASA reported that the MRO, as well as the Mars Odyssey Orbiter and MAVEN orbiter had a chance to study the Comet Siding Spring flyby on October 19, 2014.
+To minimize risk of damage from the material shed by the comet, the MRO made orbital adjustments on July 2, 2014, and August 27, 2014.
 During the flyby, the MRO took the best ever pictures of a comet from the Oort cloud and was not damaged.

-In January 2015, NASA announced that high-resolution images taken by MRO had identified the wreckage of Britain’s Beagle 2, which was lost during its landing phase in 2003, more than 11 years prior, and was thought to have crashed.
-The images revealed that Beagle 2 had in fact landed safely, but one or two of its solar panels had failed to fully deploy, which blocked the radio antenna.
+In January 2015, the MRO discovered and identified the wreckage of Britain's Beagle 2, which was lost during its landing phase in 2003 and was thought to have crashed.
+The images revealed that Beagle 2 had actually landed safely, but one or two of its solar panels had failed to fully deploy, which blocked the radio antenna.
 In October 2016, the crash site of another lost spacecraft, Schiaparelli EDM, was photographed by the MRO, using both the CTX and HiRISE cameras.

-On July 29, 2015, the Mars Reconnaissance Orbiter was placed into a new orbit to provide communications support during the anticipated arrival of the InSight Mars lander mission in September 2016.
+On July 29, 2015, the MRO was placed into a new orbit to provide communications support during the anticipated arrival of the InSight Mars lander mission in September 2016.
 The maneuver's engine burn lasted for 75 seconds.
 InSight was delayed and missed the 2016 launch window, but was successfully launched during the next window on May 5, 2018, and landed on November 26, 2018.